martkis/ImageRecognition-Python/README.md

 ## Model training and data processing

 The correctness of the obtained model depends to a large extent on the quality of the data provided to it in the teaching process.
 They must be data uniquely indicating the class in which they are located, properly crafted to fit the network's input assumptions (dimensions, size, number of channels image), and also different enough to teach the network the correct feature or dependence in the class.

 Sometimes it is difficult to collect such a large amount of data to correctly identify a feature.
-There are functions that deform data in Python, which from the original input can generate a lot examples of fake data, which has a characteristic feature so visible that the network can do it catch, but at the same time they are so different from the original that they do not "spoil" the performance of this network.
+There are functions that deform data in Python, which from the original input can generate a lot examples of fake data, which has a characteristic feature so visible that the network can do it catch, but at the same time they are so different from the original that they do not "spoil" the performance of this network, e.g:

 ```
 def resize_data(path1):